Southern Collard Greens

-A good Soul Food Collard Greens Recipe is something every family should have.
+A good Southern Soul Food Collard Greens Recipe is something every family should have.
 Why?
-Because when cooked in the right way collard greens tastes so delicious and satisfying and will keep you coming back for more.
+Because when cooked the right way collard greens tastes so delicious and satisfying and will keep you coming back for more.
 Soul Food Collard Greens are loaded with flavor from the smoky meat to the salty rich broth and the spicy seasoning.
 They are cooked long and slow to allow all of these flavors to reach perfection.
-And once cooked to perfecting the juice affectionally known as PotLiquor or Pot Likker is just as tasty as the greens.
+And once cooked to perfecting, the juice affectionally known as PotLiquor or Pot Likker is just as tasty as the greens.
 Collard greens are a delicious side dish that is great to eat for holidays or any day of the week.

 History of Collard Greens